iRyllB/USTP-Website_/README.md

 ## Pages

 - **Home**: The main landing page, with a summary of the latest news and featured events.
-- **News**: Displays the latest announcements, updates, and other relevant news from GDSC USTP.
+- **News**: Displays the latest announcements, updates, and other relevant news from GDG USTP.
 - **Events**: Showcases the upcoming and past events with detailed descriptions.
-- **About Us**: Learn more about GDSC USTP, including the club's mission, vision, and the team behind it.
+- **About Us**: Learn more about GDG USTP, including the club's mission, vision, and the team behind it.

 ## Table of Contents